 If a practice is important to us, if it’s deepening our engagement with the world, if it’s teaching us about who we are and helping us feel connected to others, then you can be sure at least two or three of these skills are spinning away in the background.
-These skills are easiest to notice and to train in seated meditation, where there are relatively few distractions.
+These skills are often easier to notice and train in seated meditation, where there are relatively few distractions.
+But seated meditation is not for everyone.

 Here’s my breakdown:

 Concentration is the skill of choosing what to pay attention to, and then staying with it as long as we want.
 With commitment, concentration leads to stability, calm and satisfying experiences of merging with the action.
 Examples of concentration are getting absorbed in playing a sport or an instrument, getting absorbed in the sensation of breathing, or maybe in the experience of making love.
 We tap into concentration anytime we deliberately choose to commit our attention in some way.
-It allows us to focus on something besides our freaking worries!
+It also allows us to focus on something besides our worries!

 Clarity is the skill of noticing what’s really there.
 It leads to sharper discernment and increased wisdom.
 It gets trained in many practices, from insight meditation to psychotherapy, from nature observation to journaling to conscious communication.
 Any practice or activity that teaches self-awareness increases clarity.
 As does anything that teaches us to be curious about the patterns in the world around us.

 Care is the skill of saturating both our actions and our perceptions with love and respect.
 It leads to doing things well and to treating people well, including ourselves.
-We exercise this in so many activities: Anytime we craft something with love, anytime we notice the humanity of the people around us, anytime we write a letter of appreciation to someone.
+We exercise this in so many activities: Anytime we craft something with love, anytime we notice the humanity of the people around us, anytime we write a letter of appreciation.
 The way we care for ourselves and each other may look different at different times, but it is part of a single dynamic process.